KratosTheOne/Mask_Detection_Recogition-using-Deep-Learning-MobileNetV2/README.md

    *caffemodel- https://drive.google.com/file/d/1FG7TekZIFkWEgvOp0RXAnmWalfiP8CCU/view?usp=sharing

-*With this you shloud be good to go!
+*With this you should be good to go!